Factory Automation

 Supervisory Control and Data Acquisition (SCADA)

-The components of SCADA are programmable logic controllers (PLCs) and remote terminal units (RTUs), which are microcomputers that communicate with machines, HMIs, sensors, and other devices.
-SCADA systems are adaptable to any form of industrial operation from energy and food production to the biochemical industry and waste water management.
-The wide use of SCADA systems saves time, money, and ensures smooth and safe operations of equipment.
+The primary components making up a SCADA system are programmable logic controllers (PLCs) and remote terminal units (RTUs)—microcomputers that communicate with process machinery, HMIs, industrial sensors, and other automation devices.
+SCADA platforms are highly adaptable to any industrial application, including discrete manufacturing, power generation, utilities, oil and gas processing, chemical plants, water treatment facilities, and more.
+The use of robust SCADA architectures reduces downtime, lowers maintenance and operating costs, and ensures smooth, predictive, and failsafe operations across all industrial equipment.

 Programmable Logic Controller (PLC)